 In recognition of the work many private, nongovernment museums provide in telling the story of the history and heritage of the U.S. Navy to the American public, NHHC is pleased to announce the formation of an awards program.
 The Navy has established three awards covering calendar year 2020 with a submission deadline of June 1, 2021.
 First, the Navy History and Heritage Excellence Pennant recognizes overall excellence in telling compelling and accurate stories.
 The second award, known as the Maintenance Excellence Pennant, focuses on historical ships and artifacts.
 Last, the Curatorial Excellence Pennant recognizes those who go the extra mile to interpret and curate historical Navy artifacts.
 For more on the program, read the article at NHHC's website.

 On Jan.
-7, 1996, an HH-60 Seahawk helicopter embarked onboard USS America—piloted by HS-11 commanding officer Cmdr.
+7, 1996, an HH-60 Seahawk helicopter embarked onboard USS America, piloted by HS-11 commanding officer Cmdr.
 Robert L. Wilde and copiloted by Lt.
-Craig M. Davis—transported the commander of Sixth Fleet, Vice Adm.
+Craig M. Davis, and transported the commander of Sixth Fleet, Vice Adm.
 Donald L. Pilling, to the Russian aircraft carrier Admiral Kuznetsov.
-HS-11 thus became the Navy’s first naval aviation squadron to land onboard a Russian aircraft carrier.
+HS-11 thus became the Navy's first naval aviation squadron to land onboard a Russian aircraft carrier.
 While onboard Admiral Kuznetsov, the Americans and Russians discussed potential professional contacts between the two navies, toured the ship and embarked aircraft, and enjoyed a traditional Russian meal.
-The Russian carrier was in the Mediterranean to show the flag and to celebrate the Russian navy’s 300th birthday.
+The Russian carrier was in the Mediterranean to show the flag and to celebrate the Russian navy's 300th birthday.